Cadmium pigments: Artists' paints

-Brilliantly colored, with good permanence and tinting power, cadmium yellow, cadmium orange and cadmium red are familiar artists’ colors, and are frequently employed as architectural paints, as they can add life and vibrancy to renderings.
-Their greatest use is in the coloring of plastics and specialty paints, which must resist processing or service temperatures up to 3000 C. The colorfastness or permanence of cadmium requires protection from the element's tendency to slowly form carbonate salts with exposure to air.
+Cadmium's potential in producing pigments was identified almost immediately after its discovery in 1817, although it wasn't until the 1840s that commercial extraction of the metal was widespread enough to make it economically viable for the average artist.
+Brilliantly colored, with good permanence and tinting power, cadmium yellow, cadmium orange and cadmium red are now familiar artists’ colors, and are frequently employed as architectural paints, as they can add life and vibrancy to renderings.
+Their greatest modern use is in the coloring of plastics and specialty paints, which must resist processing or service temperatures up to 3000 C. The colorfastness or permanence of cadmium requires protection from the element's tendency to slowly form carbonate salts with exposure to air.
 Most paint vehicles accomplish this, but cadmium colors will fade in fresco or mural painting.

 The following are commonly used as pigments in artists' paints: